Silver25/neurographic-artist/README.md

 - Test for a login with wrong credentials
 - Test for the access to Admin area as a logged-in User
 ![Logged-in User access to Administration](readme_assets/image43.png)
-- Test for the CRUD action for the Comment by the User
+- Test for the CRUD action for the Comment content by the User
 ![Delete button and modal for comment](readme_assets/image44.png)

 ### Validator Testing